Simplified joint-stock company

-6.1 References to ‘Data Controller’, ‘Data Processor’, ‘Personal Data’ have the meanings defined in the Data Protection Law.
-6.2 Subscriber, acting as Data Controller, shall comply with the Data Protection Law.
-6.3 AMEA, acting as Data Processor, shall comply with the Data Protection Law.
-AMEA shall: (a) act only on instructions from Subscriber or the Regulator in respect of any Personal Data processed by AMEA; (b) have technical and organisational measures in place, having regard to the state of technological development and the cost of implementing any measures, against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data held or processed by it, appropriate to the harm that might result from such unauthorised or unlawful processing or loss, destruction or damage to Personal Data and the nature of the Personal Data; (c) take reasonable steps, having regard to the state of technological development and the cost of implementing any measures, to ensure the reliability of any of its staff who have access to Personal Data processed in connection with this Agreement; and (d) not transfer the Personal Data provided by Subscriber to a country or territory outside the European Economic Area without ensuring the Personal Data is afforded adequate protection within the meaning of the Data Protection Law.
+6.3 JURIS.LIVE, acting as Data Processor, shall comply with the Data Protection Law.
+JURIS.LIVE shall: (a) act only on instructions from Subscriber or the Regulator in respect of any Personal Data processed by JURIS.LIVE; (b) have technical and organisational measures in place, having regard to the state of technological development and the cost of implementing any measures, against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data held or processed by it, appropriate to the harm that might result from such unauthorised or unlawful processing or loss, destruction or damage to Personal Data and the nature of the Personal Data; (c) take reasonable steps, having regard to the state of technological development and the cost of implementing any measures, to ensure the reliability of any of its staff who have access to Personal Data processed in connection with this Agreement; and (d) not transfer the Personal Data provided by Subscriber to a country or territory outside the European Economic Area without ensuring the Personal Data is afforded adequate protection within the meaning of the Data Protection Law.

 7. Regulatory Requirements

-7.2 Notwithstanding any other provisions of the Agreement, AMEA agrees to return, upon demand, in a complete, readable and understandable form, all Content.
-This obligation will prevail even if Subscriber is in breach of its obligations to AMEA or if Subscriber is in dispute with AMEA.
+7.2 Notwithstanding any other provisions of the Agreement, JURIS.LIVE agrees to return, upon demand, in a complete, readable and understandable form, all Content.
+This obligation will prevail even if Subscriber is in breach of its obligations to JURIS.LIVE or if Subscriber is in dispute with JURIS.LIVE.